Sociology (SOC/SOC&)

 Credits 5

 An introduction to contemporary aspects of human sexuality, including development of sexuality over the lifespan, beginning with prenatal gender differentiation and proceeding through adulthood and aging.
 We will also cover related topics, such as interpersonal aspects of sexual relationships, sexual orientation, pregnancy, parenting choices, and STDs, including HIV/AIDS.
 ENGL& 101 strongly recommended.
 This class may include students from multiple sections.
-Co-listed with H ED 215.
 (Elective)

 SOC 230: Sociology of Gender and Sexuality